molebox/seed-postgres-database-tutorial/guide.md

 };
 ```

-The Pool class takes some optional config, the values passed in here enable a connection to be established.
+The Pool class takes some optional config and the values passed in enable a connection with the database.
 They are set as environment variables (env vars) and imported from a separate config file.
 This file exports two functions.
 The query, which will be used to query the Postgres database and run an `INSERT` statement, and a connect function which will be used to connect to the database.

 ### config.js

-Storing all the env vars in one place and exporting them for use is a good way to ensure that you have one source of truth and can easily swap them out from one place instead of multiple files.
+Storing all the env vars in one place and exporting them means you have one source of truth and can easily swap them out from one place instead of multiple files.
 Create a new file and name it `config.js`.

 ```js
 const dotenv = require("dotenv");